th-ch/youtube-music/readme.md

 };
 ```

-then, register the plugin in `preload.ts`:
+then, register the plugin in `src/renderer.ts`:

 ```typescript
 import yourPlugin from './plugins/YOUR-PLUGIN-NAME/front';